Government business loan guide – What is available and how to apply for one today

 Bank Referral Scheme

-If you fail to apply for a traditional loan for your business, you can be referred through the Bank Referral Scheme to an online lending platform.
+If you fail to qualify for a traditional loan for your business, you can be referred through the Bank Referral Scheme to an online lending platform.
 To be referred, you must have applied through a bank that is a participant.

 These platforms may review your data and match you with funding solutions if they have your consent.